sofianefarkhani/projet-i3-sneaker/config/config-doc.md

 Accepts a directory path.
 Tells the loader where to fetch images when in local source mode.

+> remoteImgSrc: /resources

+Accepts a directory path, for the FTP server.
+Tells the loader where to find its images on the FTP server.

+Accepts a directory path.
+Tells the loader where to fetch images when in local source mode.

 > batchSize: 4

 Accepts a strictly positive integer.